antmicro/renode-systemc-examples/README.md

 Individual examples are built by running the above in the directory for a particular example (e.g. `examples/lt`).

+### Custom SystemC builds

+To compile the examples with custom SystemC builds, use `-DUSER_SYSTEMC_LIB_DIR` to specify the directory with SystemC binaries and `-DUSER_SYSTEMC_INCLUDE_DIR` to provide the path to headers.
+If these are missing, the build script will attempt to use a system-wide SystemC installation.

 ### SystemC distribution and C++ standard version

 SystemC libraries are compiled against a particular version of the C++